thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

 	But has the added advantage that it can inject an implementation based on the active profile
 @Configuration
 	This class contains variables which are mapped to properties.
+@ConfigurationProperties
+	Indicate that this classes fields are available from configuration.
+	Annotation takes a value which is the prefix.
 @Value
 	the value of the key in the properties which maps to this variable.
+	It is combined with the value in @ConfigurationProperties
 @ComponentScan
 	Scan this class and recursively all it's fields to inject instance variables.
 @SpringBootApplication
 	convenience annotation which encompasses @Configuration, @EnableAutoConfiguration & @ComponentScan
+@Component
+	the annotated class is considered for auto-detection
+@Bean
+	indicates that a method produces a bean to be managed by the Spring container

 ## Structuring your code